I could feel the shakes starting, a cold shiver mixed with sweating, the rising emotions of recognizing a hypo beginning to encircle my throat.

 A fingerstick confirmed that my BG level had dropped into the 40s, but I hadn’t felt it coming on before it suddenly plummeted and left me dazed and confused.

 After muddling around in the kitchen for longer than I should (due to a compromised ability to walk efficiently!)
 I downed some OJ, which started bringing me up but then led to even more cold chills – the effect I feel when my BGs start rising after a dramatic hypo.

 To me, when I think about the current advocacy push to move 'Beyond A1C' in diabetes care, this is what matters most: those moments where I lose control of my body, due to a severe hypo, that I may or may not be able to recover from on my own.

 What does not matter to me at these critical moments is my latest A1C lab result, which we all know can mask a series of highs and lows, and also does nothing to inform me about my daily BG habits or struggles.

-While I'm certainly aware that the A1C has a role to play in predicting potential complications, I think most of us with type 1 diabetes especially are tremendously weary of the tunnel-vision focus on this single, somewhat amorphous test result.
+While I'm certainly aware that the A1C has a role to play in predicting potential complications, it's no guarantee that we will or won't develop complications.
+There's a higher risk th higher your A1C is, but that's really it -- there is still so much researchers don't know.
+I think most of us with type 1 diabetes especially are tremendously weary of the tunnel-vision focus on this single, somewhat amorphous test result.
 We PWDs are more than a number, even if we live much of our lives by these digits.